-PSO1 The Electrical and Electronics Engineering graduates are capable of applying the Knowledge of mathematics and sciences in modern power industry.
-PSO2 Analyze and design efficient systems to generate, transmit, distribute and utilize electrical energy to meet social needs using power electronic systems.
-PSO3 Electrical Engineers are capable to apply principles of management and economics for providing better services to the society with the technical advancements in renewable and sustainable energy integration.
+PSO1 The Electrical and Electronics Engineering graduates are capable of applying the P301 knowledge of mathematics and sciences in modern power industry.
+PSO2 Analyze and design efficient systems to generate, transmit, distribute and utilize electrical F302 energy to meet social needs using power electronic systems.
+Electrical Engineers are capable to apply principles of management and economics for PSO3 providing better services to the society with the technical advancements in renewable and sustainable energy integration PSO4 Practice professional ethics and work in a team and communicate to keep abreast of latest P304 developments to achieve project objectives for the betterment of the society.